IntellectualSites/fastasyncvoxelsniper/README.md

 * Clone this repository
 * Run `./gradlew build`

+If you want to compile on Java 8, checkout to `java-8` branch and run `./gradlew build`.

 ## Issue Tracker Notes

 How do I create a ticket the right way?